jsom1/jsom1.github.io/_walkthroughs/ServMon.md

 ![Web gui authentication fail]({{https://jsom1.github.io/}}/_images/htb_servmon_auth.png)
 </div>

 The page is here but we can't authenticate.
 This is because we saw in the allowed hosts that we have to request the page from 127.0.0.1 (localhost).
-I tried to replace 10.10.10.184 in the address but it didn't work (error *unable to connect*).
+I tried to replace 10.10.10.184 in the address but it didn't work for some reason (error *unable to connect*).
 So, I looked at the API and saw we can authenticate from the terminal:

 <div class="img_container">
 ![NSClient API]({{https://jsom1.github.io/}}/_images/htb_servmon_api.png)